 Talking to children and young people about war and conflict

 When war or conflict is in the news, it can cause feelings such as fear, sadness and anxiety for children, young people and adults.
-Place2Be’s Educational Psychologists share their advice on how to talk to children and young people about war and conflict, and support them if they’re struggling with the news.
+Place2Be’s Educational Psychologists share their advice on how to talk to children and young people about war and conflict and how to support them if they’re struggling.

-As teachers, parents and carers, it is impossible to protect children from frightening and confusing world events, such as war and conflict.
+As teachers, parents and carers, it is impossible to protect children from world events, such as war and conflict.
 We can, however:

-- Create a sense of safety at home and school
+- Create a sense of safety and stability at home and at school

 - Be hopeful for peace and safety for all